andcastillo/hdbe/README.md

-# hdbe: Hierarchical database ensamble
+# hdbe: Hierarchical DataBase Ensamble
 hdbe is an application layer designed to ensamble independent databases in a hierarchical structure.
 The principle is very simple: Each server has a "local" funcionality associated to it.
 This funcionality is defined in te localtask.js file, and requires the implementation of the onInit, execute and catResponses methods.
 On the other side, each server has a set of children servers associated to it through a web service url.
 The server configuration is defined in the host.json file.